Michael-Free/wownero-node-terraform/README.md

 ### Installing on Linux-based Systems

 ### Installing on Windows-based Systems
+If you want to deploy a Wownero Node using Terraform using these instructions - please install it following these instructions below.
+It includes installing Chocolatey as a package manager, and then installing Terraform.
+After this - we'll be able to deploy a Wownero Node on Digital Ocean using instuctions followed in other steps.

 #### Install Chocolatey
 Chocolatey is a package manager for Windows that builds on top of existing Windows technologies, using NuGet for packaging.
 A package manager, for those not familiar, is a way to get software onto your machine without much work on your part.
 It’s the Windows equivalent of yum or apt-get.
 Chocolatey downloads applications from their official distribution point and then installs, upgrades, uninstalls and configures them silently on your machine, including dependencies, per the instructions in the package.